titanzhang/algohub.site/algo/dijkstras-single-shortest-path.md

 tags:
   - Greedy
 modifier: 'false'
-modtime: '2017-12-06T03:42:40.706Z'
+modtime: '2017-12-06T03:47:13.238Z'

 ---
 {% capture section_desc %}Given a graph, such as a road networks, one can use Dijkstras's algorithm to find the shortest paths between vertices in a graph.
 For example, if one needs to find the shortest path between locations a and b in the graph, the alorithm finds it using a greedy approach.
 Given the source node, the alogirhtm can eventually find shortest paths to all other vertices in the graph.
-The process of finding shortest paths includes a technique which updates the distance to unvisited vertices that is connected to the current vertice being explored.
+The process of finding shortest paths includes a technique which updates the distance to unvisited vertices that is connected to the current vertice being explored.{% endcapture %}

-{% endcapture %}
 {% capture section_complexity %}Given a graph G with n vertices, the queue in in BFS may contain 0(v).
 Using BFS, one can find all the shortest paths in 0(V + E){% endcapture %}
-{% capture section_pseudocode %}procedure UniformCostSearch(Graph, start, goal)
+{% capture section_pseudocode %}1.UniformCostSearch(Graph, start, goal)
-  node ← start
+2. node ← start
-  cost ← 0
+3.  cost ← 0
   frontier ← priority queue containing node only explored ← empty set do